6.0 Expanding Your Japanese Toolkit (1)

 Here, you can insert the word you are asking about in place of X, and add the language into which you want the word translated at the position marked by Y.

 But that is just one way to seek clarification in Japanese.
 There are various other techniques, each suitable for different contexts and levels of formality.
-To explore another method, you might want to check out a video created by Learn Japanese with JapanesePod101.com:
+To explore another method, you might want to check out this video created by Learn Japanese with JapanesePod101.com:

 Figures